Anduin2017/AnduinOS-Docs/Applications/Development/Docker/Docker.md

 I don't recommend using Docker Desktop on AnduinOS.
 Docker Desktop is designed for runnning Docker daemon in a virtual machine.
 It may mess up your system because:

 * Before starting Docker-Desktop, the `docker` command is provided by original Docker daemon.
 After starting Docker Desktop, the `docker` command is provided by Docker Desktop running in a virtual machine.
 This may cause confusion.
+* While Docker Desktop is free for personal use, it is not free for commercial use.
+You may need to pay for it.
+And it's not open source.

 If you insist on using Docker Desktop, you can run: